Germany: Storm warning issued as country reels from floods | DW | 24.07.2021

 Heavy showers and gusts of wind of up to 70 kilometers (43.5 miles) per hour were scheduled to hit parts of northwest Germany on Saturday, the country's weather agency DWD said.
 In the southern state of Bavaria, weather experts warned that "extreme flash floods" were possible.

-However, the scope of the storms is expected to be far less severe than the heavy rainfall which caused catastrophic floods and resulted in almost 200 people losing their lives.
+However, the scope of the storms is expected to be far less severe than the heavy rainfall which caused catastrophic floods and resulted in almost 200 people losing their lives last week.
 Some 30,000 survivors are still without electricity or drinking water.

 The floods have devastated multiple regions in the states of North Rhine-Westphalia and Rheinland-Palatinate, which are now bracing for even more rainfall.